pudly/schmopera-hugo/content/articles/in-review-bluebeards-castle-erwartung.md

 lastmod = "2015-06-03T16:57:00-04:00"
 people = ["Krisztina Szabó","Johannes Debus","John Relyea","Ekaterina Gubanova","Robert Lepage"]
 primary_image = "https://res.cloudinary.com/schmopera/image/upload/v1545409169/media/webhook-uploads/1430946263145/Erwartung-MC-0760Square.jpg.jpg"
-publishDate = "2015-05-09T09:29:00-04:00"
-short_description = "Last night I was able to check off one of my must-sees.
+primary_image_credit = "Krisztina Szabó as The Woman in Erwartung, 2015.
+Photo by Michael Cooper." publishDate = "2015-05-09T09:29:00-04:00" short_description = "Last night I was able to check off one of my must-sees.
 For a while I felt like the only opera fan in Toronto who hadn&#039;t seen Robert Lepage&#039;s double bill of Bluebeard&#039;s Castle/Erwartung, but I fixed that.
 The production couldn&#039;t have brought more hype along with it, and I usually try and ignore hype so that it doesn&#039;t skew my otherwise fine enjoyment of a production.
 The rumours turned out to be true, and I was amazed." slug = "in-review-bluebeards-castle-erwartung"